Subscribe to Open

 - Astronomy & Astrophysics

-- Astronomy & Astrophysics, one of the world’s top astronomy journals, will be published under a S2O model in 2022.
+- Astronomy & Astrophysics, one of the world’s top astronomy journals, is published under a S2O model since 2022.
 See the A&A S2O page for more details.

 - Maths S2O leaflet

 - S2O Community of Practice

 - Panel Discussion: Subscribe to Open – A New Path to Open Access (23 October 2020)/li>